xeniolum/go-oauth2-x-examples/keycloak-go-auth-code/README.md

-## Keycloak Go OAuth2 Auth-code Flow Example
+## Keycloak Go OAuth2 `Client` Auth-code Flow Example

-This is an example golang application that interacts with a Keycloak instance by implementing OAuth2 auth-code grant flow.
+This is an example golang application that interacts with a Keycloak instance as a `client` implementing OAuth2 auth-code grant flow.
 The program is tested against `Keycloak 19.0.0`.

 In order to run the application:

 1. Set up a new realm (after login to your keycloak using admin) named `oauth-test` if it does not exist.

 2. Setup your new application in keycloak : e.g. `http://localhost:8080/admin/master/console/#/<realm>/clients`.
-In `Client ID` field enter a <Client ID> (non empty ASCII text what will not be conflit with existing client settings).
+In `Client ID` field enter a `Client ID` (non empty ASCII text what will not be conflit with existing client settings).
 In the `Root URL` and `Home URL` field, enter `http://localhost:8082`, and in `Valid redirect URI` enter `/oauth/redirect`.
 Save and in `Credentials` tab you will see the generated credentials (including `client secret`).

-3. Replace the values of the <ClientID>, <ClientSecret>, <token URL>, <auth URL> and <userinfo URL> in the `public/config.json` file which will be pickedup by both the front end (the htmls) and the backend (`main.go`).
+3. Replace the values of the `ClientID`, `ClientSecret`, `token URL`, `auth URL` and `userinfo URL` in the `public/config.json` file which will be pickedup by both the front end (the htmls) and the backend (`main.go`).
 The values typically can be found from your Keycloak console page under `Realm settings/OpenID Endpoint Configuration` after you login to the console and select right Keycloak realm.
 Typically the [index.html] (which is under `public`) does not need to be changed.

 4. Start the server by executing `go run main.go`